siavava/portfolio/content/projects/trivial/01-dartmouth-pathfinder.md

 An interactive program that renders locations on a campus map and highlights the shortest path between any two points the user clicks on.
-We use <highlight> breadth-first search </highlight> to find the shortest path.
+We use :highlight[breadth-first search] to find the shortest path.